-For older women with gray hair, a high bun is a good reserved go-to protective style.
+A high bun is a good reserved go-to protective style for older women with gray hair.
 One of the easiest ways to set the bun is by twisting the locs in this style towards the center and then wrapping them into a bun.
 Your aging hair can become more stubborn, so it’s best to choose styles that don’t require a lot of manipulation, such as a bun.

 Pull off a crown twist with a chignon and feel the glamour it gives off!
 With sophistication, this protective hairstyle is sure to provide a royal vibe.
 It isn’t complete without the silver cuffs, which add instant sparkles to the locks.

-Never be afraid to go extra with your chosen protective hairstyle!
+Never be afraid to go the extra with your chosen protective hairstyle!
 This pineapple updo for African-American women features twisted braids on the scalp.
-It works great on your black, thick hair to maintain the fullness and shape of this lovely updo.
+It works great on your thick black hair to maintain this lovely updo’s fullness and shape.
 When going out, use a dry texture spray for a long-lasting hold.

-Try this edgy braided faux hawk, and you’ll be an eye-catcher in no time!
+Try this edgy braided faux hawk, and you’ll be an eye-catcher soon!
 It’s a high-contrast look where sides are neat with braids, and hair on top and nape is voluminous and defined.
-Pops of golden brown hue on your black locks can carry out extra brightness to this protective style.
+Pops of golden brown hue on your black locks can bring extra brightness to this protective style.

-Got stubborn thick, black hair?
+Have you got stubborn thick, black hair?
 Sure, you’ll love this shoulder-grazing hairstyle!
-These chic side-parted twists can protect mane while providing you with a trendy look.
+These chic side-parted twists can protect your mane while providing a trendy look.
 Take good care of your scalp and keep it moisturized with oil.

 You know you can slay such an excellent look if you’re blessed with black coils!
 This chick mohawk braid gives an edgy impression without you having to shave your sides.
 Opt for this trend if you want a neat updo that works great with your natural glam.

 This protective side twists hairstyle offers an intricate pattern on the scalp.
 It’s best on black locks for a neater edge, keeping the length at the shoulders for easy maintenance.
-Don’t forget that when you wear it, always moisturize your scalp with oil or grease.
+Remember that when you wear it, always moisturize your scalp with oil or grease.

 Revamp your everyday protective hairstyle, and explore a new one!
 This is the best cornrow updo to flaunt such a flattering look with braids on your black hair.

 Here comes one of the trendiest protective styles for your black curls!
-Pull off these natural short box braids, and be proud of your dense hair.
+Pull off natural short box braids styles, and be proud of your dense hair.
 Attach a few gold cuffs for a little embellishment and vividness, too.

-Featuring a hairstyle that doesn’t only protect your kinks, but also offers edginess!
-This natural bun updo with an undercut and shaved lines is sure to give your black hair its best form.
+Featuring a hairstyle that doesn’t only protect your kinks but also offers edginess!
+For a black girl, protective hairstyles that feature a natural bun updo with an undercut and shaved lines are sure to give your locks their best form.
 Wear your best earrings and makeup because that’s how you complete your bold revamp.

-Too tired of everyday styling?
+Need to avoid everyday styling?
 If so, the perfect time to wear these gorgeous Senegalese twists on your natural black hair.
-Take a break from heat-styling tools as this look can grant you the same elegance.
-Wanting the long hair with hints of red?
+Take a break from heat-styling tools; this look can grant you the same elegance.
+Do you want long hair with hints of red?
 You can now achieve your desired outcome without damaging your locks.